pipshunter360/solrouter-private-agent/README.md

 The privacy guarantee has four layers:

-Client side encryption → your prompt is encrypted before it leaves your device using X25519 key exchange.
+Client side encryption: your prompt is encrypted before it leaves your device using X25519 key exchange.
 Nobody intercepts plaintext.

-Blind backend → SolRouter's servers route the encrypted payload but cannot read it.
+Blind backend: SolRouter's servers route the encrypted payload but cannot read it.
 The backend is architecturally blind to your content.

-TEE processing → decryption and inference happen inside a Trusted Execution Environment.
+TEE processing: decryption and inference happen inside a Trusted Execution Environment.
 This is specialized hardware that creates a sealed isolated environment.
 Even if someone had full access to the physical server they could not read what is being processed inside the TEE.

-On-chain attestations → the privacy guarantees are not just claims.
+Onchain attestations: the privacy guarantees are not just claims.
 They are verifiable on the Solana blockchain.
 Anyone can check that the system is operating as described.

 ---